Boiler-Blockchain/homework-2-spring25/README.md

 3. Open a terminal in the folder that was cloned.
 4. Type `npm install` (this should download all necessary packages).

-You can now place your smart contract inside the `contracts` folder, and run `npx hardhat test` in the terminal to test the smart contract.

 ## Introduction

 Assignment 3 involves the development of a digital asset management system and an integrated marketplace using Solidity.
 Students will create a smart contract, `AssetFactory`, to mint, transfer, and edit digital assets, and extend it by developing a `MarketPlace` contract that allows users to put their assets up for sale in auctions and bid on others' assets.